Combating the Dengue Epidemic in Burkina Faso: Unraveling Misinformation and Finding Solutions

 This is attested by the Regional Director of Health and Public Hygiene of the Center and dengue response incident manager in the Central region, Dr Daniel Yerbanga.
 We meet him on November 17, 2023 at the regional health directorate in the center to find out more.

 Its structure is on the front line in terms of organizing the response to dengue fever.
-Ironically, a few days after our meeting which focused on the consequences of misinformation on the response to dengue fever in Burkina Faso, we were severely hit by the disease.
+Ironically, a few days following our meeting which focused on the consequences of misinformation on the response to dengue fever in Burkina Faso, we were severely hit by the disease.

 We are out of service for almost three weeks.
 We experience the severe form of the disease with symptoms such as persistent fever, excruciating pain in the shoulder joints, and vomiting accompanied by bleeding.

 It was in the emergency room of the Bogodogo University Hospital, that is to say at the top of the Burkinabe health system, that the nursing staff managed to save us.
 From the small local health district, we arrived at the university hospital when the bleeding started to appear.
-Anti-fever and anti-bleeding products got us back on our feet so we could continue these lines.
+Anti-fever and anti-bleeding products got us back on our feet so we might continue these lines.

 A miraculous colleague!